tobgu/qcache/README.rst

 * Counters available at special URL (cache hits direct and indirect, misses, dataset size distribution, exception count)
 * Counters to influx DB
 * Exceptions to Sentry
+* SSL and basic authentication
+* Call the right server using some sort of stable hashing?
+  - Use a fixed number of cache servers to start with
+  - Cluster configuration, list of servers.
+May have different weights depending on configuration.
+  - Client side or server side proxying
+* Possibility to specify indexes when uploading data (how do the indexes affect size? write performance? read performance?)

 Links
 -----